 If all conditions evaluate as False, you can also specify a path to follow.
 If any condition has an output that can't be evaluated as either True or False, the node does not open any output paths.

 Configuring an OR gateway

-- On the tools Palette of the Process Modeler, select the Standard Nodes folder.
+- In the Palette of the Process Modeler, select the Workflow folder to expand the node categories.